Select Page

 1. Historical Context

-The Berlin Blockade and Airlift took place from June 1948 to May 1949 during the early stages of the Cold War.
-Germany was divided into four occupation zones after the defeat of Nazi Germany in 1945: the USA, the UK, France, and the Soviet Union.
-However, differences in ideologies and conflicting interests soon led to tension among the allies.
+The Berlin Blockade and Airlift occurred during June 1948 and continued till May 1949 at a time when the world witnessed initial years of cold war.
+Germany was divided into four occupation zones after the defeat of Nazi Germany in 1945: the USA, the UK, France and the Soviet Union.
+The authors also point out that the allies soon found it difficult to co-exist due to ideological and interesting dyreements.

 2.1 The Marshall Plan